 The tongue is the part of the trailer that extends forward to meet the tow vehicle, and it also carries the coupler assembly.
-Knowledge of the trailer tongue load is critical as it can have a significant effect on the handling of the tow vehicle.
-See the SPECIFICATIONS section of this guide or refer to your vehicle owner's manual to view the maximum trailer tongue load listed for your vehicle.
+Knowledge of the trailer minimum and maximum tongue load is critical as it can have a significant effect on the handling of the tow vehicle.
+Refer to your vehicle owner's manual to view the maximum trailer tongue load listed for your vehicle, and always keep the tongue load between 10 to 15% of the total trailer load.